barrettj12/chords/README.md

 - It's difficult to share my chords with others - I have to manually add them as a "collaborator" to each note.

 Eventually, these concerns led me to decide that I'd be better off building my own website for my chords.

+## License

+This project is open-source, and licensed under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).